dependabot/smoke-tests/README.md

 Dependabot CLI has the capability to generate and consume test files.

-To generate a test, run `dependabot update go_modules dependabot/smoke-tests --dry-run -o my-test.yml`.
+To generate a test, run `dependabot update go_modules dependabot/smoke-tests -o my-test.yml`.
 This will create `my-test.yml` containing the inputs you provided, plus some ignore conditions to make the test more reproducable, and also contain the ouputs the CLI recorded.

 To run the test, run `dependabot test -f my-test.yml`.
 This will run Dependabot with the inputs provided in the test, and assert the outputs match what was previously recorded.